Club Coaches for 2018/2019

 My day job as a Sports Massage Therapist helps me to guide athletes along the safest route for their training.
-My aim is always to be enable athletes and myself to train and race injury free.
-A good result is an injury free race.
+My aim is always to enable athletes and myself to train and race injury-free.
+A good result is an injury-free race.

 Best Triathlon Experience: Getting a PB 2018 – 6 hours 8 minutes st the Swashbuckler Middle Distance Triathlon.

 Worst Triathlon Experience: Travelling to U.S.A.
 For the Arizona 70.3 after a great swim having 2 punctures but managing to finish after some creative tyre mending.
 (Duck tape I found in the road).
 But I did finish 7 hours 9 minutes approx 30 mins lost mending tyre.

 - Mon, Weds & Fri Mornings 6:00 AM: Swim Technique Session alongside Alex Campbell.

 - Weds Evening 8:30-9:30 PM: Swim Technique Session alongside Alex Campbell.

 - Friday Evening 6:30 PM: Allez Aqua Open Water Coaching alongside Alex Campbell at Eastney – Summer only.

 - Saturday Morning 8:30 AM: QECP Cross Country Running Session – Winter only.

 Coaching Experience: Level 2 triathlon coach.
 2 seasons of Tristar and Youth coaching and now looking forward to getting started with the Portsmouth Triathletes juniors.
 Now really enjoying Wednesday mornings in Southsea with my run group.